 In addition, JUC holds a pottery collection on permanent loan from the Israel Antiquities Authority.
 This collection contains complete vessels, restored vessels, and other artifacts dating from the the Early Bronze Age through the Early Arabic Period, with flints from the Paleolithic and Neolithic Periods.

 JUC students will also have access to libraries of other educational institutions and museums in the Jerusalem area.

-Students looking for physical activity and friendly competition enjoy use of our basketball hoop, ping-pong table, and small campus weight room.
+Students looking for physical activity and friendly competition enjoy the use of our basketball hoop, ping-pong table, and small campus weight room.

 The Oasis, our campus store, offers cold drinks, snacks, ice cream, classroom supplies, postcards, books, and JUC merchandise for sale.

 The campus rooftop also provides a gorgeous view of West Jerusalem, especially at sunset.